PFAS Reporting and Recordkeeping Requirements: What Equipment Manufacturers Need to Know

 How Organizations Can Respond to Existing and Future PFAS-Related Requirements

-There are hundreds of different legislative and regulatory rulemakings taking place around the world focusing on PFAS.
+There are many different legislative and regulatory rulemakings taking place around the world focusing on PFAS.
 Many of these are already in effect, while others are under consideration by a variety of policymaking bodies.

 “All of this isn't just about this one rule today,” said John Merx, compliance manager at AEM member The Manitowoc Company.
 “We need to at least recognize that we're seeing a new rule about PFAS almost every week.
 So, what you're doing now, along with being forward-thinking in the future, will help you be ready for other rules coming out.”